 Once the area is clear, mark your fence line with stakes and string to ensure it’s straight.
 If you’re working with uneven ground, you’ll need a plan.
 You can either level the ground, which can be a major undertaking, or use a "stepped" installation method where each panel is slightly higher or lower than the next to follow the contour of the land.

-Choosing the Right Posts and Hardware
+How to Pick the Right Posts and Hardware

 Your fence panels are only as strong as the posts that support them.
 Posts are the backbone of your fence, and they need to be installed correctly to provide stability.
 For most fences, this means setting posts correctly in concrete to anchor them firmly in the ground.
 The depth of your post holes will depend on your local climate and soil type, but a good rule of thumb is to bury at least one-third of the post's length.